 The YJC has determined the following priorities for Title II funding: alternatives to detention; Native American programs; delinquency prevention; disproportionate minority contact; diversion programs; and juvenile justice system improvement.
-The population to be served includes all Montana youth and their families at risk for coming into contact with the juvenile justice system.
+The population to be served includes all Montana youth and their families at risk for encountering the juvenile justice system.
 Project goals include the support of state and local juvenile justice system improvement efforts; improvement of the juvenile justice system through increased availability and types of prevention and intervention programs; improvement of tribal justice system capacity for delivering and implementing promising and best practices prevention and intervention programs for Native American youth and families; increase the number of diversion programs for at-risk youth; monitor and ensure compliance with the DMC core requirement; and increase availability of community-based juvenile detention alternatives.
 Eligible applicants include units of local governments, federally recognized tribal governments, nonprofits, and local educational agencies.
 No match is required.

-During calendar year 2015, the YJC funded the following Title II programs:
+During 2016 Title II grant period, the YJC provided funded to the following programs:

-- Boys and Girls Clubs of Yellowstone County Framework for Teen Success - Big Brothers Big Sisters of Great Falls Local Mentoring Initiative - Big Brothers Big Sisters of Helena Start Something Big - MontanaYouth Homes, Inc. InnerRoads Wilderness Program - East Helena School District We Are East Helena - Big Brothers Big Sisters of Yellowstone County Mentoring Youth for the Future - Alliance for Youth of Great Falls DMC Reduction Initiative - Center for Restorative Youth Justice Making Restorative Justice a Priority - Bitterroot Ecological Awareness Resources, Inc. Bitterroot Venture - Crow Tribe of Indians Youth Empowerment Coalition
+- Boys and Girls Clubs of Yellowstone County Positive Action for Teens - Big Brothers Big Sisters of Great Falls Local Mentoring Initiative - Big Brothers Big Sisters of Helena Start Something Big - Boys & Girls Club of the Northern Cheyenne Nation Cultural Learning Project - East Helena School District We Are East Helena - Big Brothers Big Sisters of Yellowstone County Mentoring Youth for the Future - Boys & Girls Club of the Hi-line Havre Youth - Center for Restorative Youth Justice Restorative Practices and School Integration - Stevensville Police Department Student Awareness and Education - Crow Tribe of Indians Youth Empowerment Coalition

-In addition, Title II funds were used for juvenile justice compliance monitoring, a project titled "Connecting Teens and the Law," and for funding a portion of MBCC's juvenile justice project, Do the Write Thing.
+Title II funds were also used for juvenile justice compliance monitoring, and for funding a portion of MBCC's juvenile justice project, Do the Write Thing.